tupilabs/speaklikeabrazilian.com/_expressions/d/de+boa.md

 title: "De boa"
 permalink: "/d/de+boa/"
 definitions:
+  - definition: |
-  - definition: "\"De boa\" can be used as answer for \"Beleza?\".
-Or you can use it to refer to someone who is in a good situation."
+      “De boa” can be used as answer for “Beleza?”.
+Or you can use it to refer to someone who is in a good situation, or everything is OK, where it has the same meaning as “no worries”.
+    example: |
-    example: "- V\u00e9i, [c\u00ea](/c/c%C3%AA/) acha que ele vai repetir de ano?\n- Que nada, ele t\u00e1 de boa."
+      - [Véi](/v/véi), [cê](/c/cê/) acha que ele vai repetir de ano?
+      - Que nada, ele [tá](/t/tá) **de boa**."
     created: "2012-08-27T00:16:25"
     author: "kinow"
 ---